 Unstaged images create an authentic connection

-Now compare it to the image below, you will immediately notice that it is a genuine image taken at an event.
+Now compare it to the image below.
+You will immediately notice that it is a genuine image taken at an event.
 The point I'm making here is that it is so easy to get hold of stock photos from the likes of www.istockphoto.com, www.gettyimages.com or www.crestock.
-You only have to look at the majority of photos on this site, but the fact remains, when a browser, prospect or customer sees a genuine photograph they can see that you're normal!
+You only have to look at the majority of photos on this site.
+But the fact remains, when a browser, prospect or customer sees a genuine photograph they can see that you're normal!

-By normal, I mean that they can relate with you and your site; they feel a connection to you.
-As I've mentioned before, your purpose is to be transparent and visible.
-You want prospects to warm to you and your business and only using stock photos and none of your own tends to illustrate a certain insincerity, not that it's intended, it's just how it comes across.
+And by normal, I mean that they can relate to you and your site; they feel a connection to you.
+As I've mentioned before, your purpose is to be transparent, authentic and visible.
+You want prospects to warm to you and your business and by only using stock photos and none of your own it tends to show a lack of sincerity.
+Not that it's intended, it's just how it comes across.

-You could try using photos of you or your staff.
-The objective is to get the essence of your company across to the browser, the real you, no holds barred (but use your discretion; it's probably best not to have photos of you half-cut down the pub with your mates!).
+You could try using photos of you, your staff and your offices.
+The objective is to convey the essence of your company to the browser - the real you, no holds barred.
+But do use your discretion; it's probably best not to have photos of you and your staff at the Christmas party after a few drinks!

 Graphic and Web Design for Business

 The importance of design is often under-estimated by many businesses.
-We all know what we don't like the look of, but how does your business come across to new and existing customers.
-Design encompasses so much, from the look and feel of your business cards and letterhead to the first impression of a website.
+We all know what we don't like the look of, but how does your business come across to new and existing customers?
+Design encompasses so much, from the look and feel of your business cards and letterhead, to the first impression of a website.
 In a report on the BBC dating back to 2006, a survey and research by Gitte Lindgaard from Carleton University found that browsers clicked away from a website they didn’t like within 500 milliseconds - http://news.bbc.co.uk/1/hi/technology/4616700.stm - so it's important to get it right.